Roach (smoking): Jazz Age

-Tobacco related illnesses
+Tobacco-related illnesses

 In many European countries it is common to add tobacco into a joint, as a means of preserving cannabis.
 There are several risks associated with this practice due to the increased exposure to toxic carcinogenic materials versus alternative methods of cannabis consumption such as edibles and vaporizing.
 It is estimated that a single joint could cause as much damage as 2.5–5 cigarettes.
 The consumption of combusted properties of a substance will often form toxic and carcinogenic compounds.
-Researchers have noted that for cannabis “this include brain changes that are thought to impair cognitive functioning, particularly in adolescents”.
+Researchers have noted that for cannabis "this include brain changes that are thought to impair cognitive functioning, particularly in adolescents".

-Europe

-In the most recent Global Drug survey it was found that in Europe that 90% of users smoke cannabis with tobacco.
-Researchers have suggested that smoking a roach with cannabis and tobacco can lead to a more “than eightfold increase in the odds of later initiation of tobacco use”.